Laksamana

 The Laksamana (Jawi: لقسامان) is a position within the armed forces, similar to the position of admiral in Malay sultanates and in present-day countries like Indonesia and Malaysia.
 Since South East Asia was part of Indosphere of Greater India since earlier, during and after the Hinduised Srivijaya empire, Hindu titles based on Sanskrit were used.
 The word Laksamana originated from Lakshmana, a figure in the Hindu epic of Ramayana.

 Malacca Sultanate

-The Laksamana in the Malacca Sultanate was in charge for the sea security of the Sultanate, and most importantly, the China-India trade route within the Straits of Malacca.
-That trade route was the lifeline of the Empire.
-He was in full command of the Malaccan fleet, outranked only by the Bendahara and the Sultan.
+The Laksamana in the Malacca Sultanate was a key figure responsible for safeguarding the Sultanate’s maritime security, particularly along the vital China-India trade route in the Straits of Malacca, which was the lifeline of the empire.
+As the commander of the Malaccan fleet, the Laksamana held significant authority, outranked only by the Bendahara (prime minister) and the Sultan.
+In addition to his naval duties, the Laksamana also served in roles akin to a modern-day head of diplomatic affairs and vice minister of war.

-Malacca's most famous Laksamana is Hang Tuah.
+The legendary Hikayat Hang Tuah records Laksamana Hang Tuah being sent on numerous diplomatic missions to destinations such as the Vijayanagara Empire in South India, China, Thailand, and even the Ottoman Empire.
+Similarly, the Rekidai Hoan, an official record from the Ryukyu Kingdom, mentions a Malaccan diplomatic envoy led by "Lezoumana" or "Lo-hsi-ma-na", reflecting the Laksamana’s international significance.

+Historical sources, including the Suma Oriental and the Malay Annals, identify only three named Laksamana during the Sultanate's history.
+Hang Tuah served under Sultan Mansur Shah, followed by Khoja Hussain and Hang Nadim, who served under Sultan Mahmud Shah.

 Modern-day usage

 Navy and coast guard

 In modern times, the word refers to a rank in Brunei (by the Royal Brunei Navy), in Indonesia (by the Indonesian Navy and Indonesian Maritime Security Agency) and in Malaysia (by the Royal Malaysian Navy and Malaysian Maritime Enforcement Agency).

 The common grades for "Laksamana" title are: